 Let’s delve a little further into that route.
 The Slovenian Mountain Trail covers almost the entire north and west borders of Slovenia, meaning you’ll see a whole lot of the country (and a little of Austria and Italy) en route.

 From Maribor you first cross the Pohorje Hills, a mostly wooded mountain range with views of the big alpine summits in the country off in the skyline.
 The route enters the Alps via the Kamnik and Savinja Alpine range, crossing their highest peaks, and then goes on to the long Karavanke range which borders Austria.
-You’ll descend into the Julian Alps, before climbing to Mount Triglav and seeing the steepest peaks of Slovenia.
+You’ll descend, following the trail leading into the Julian Alps, before climbing to Mount Triglav and seeing the steepest peaks of Slovenia.

 After that it’s on to the coast through the Karst Region, with beautiful views of the Adriatic Sea.
 Along the way you’ll pass 49 mountain huts, 23 peaks and five separate towns.
 And when you’ve finished, you can actually say that you’ve just completed the oldest “connecting trail” in the world!